 During the period since 2003, I’ve also kept numerous records and files of practically everything I’ve ever written about barefooting issues, as well as copies of many interesting experiences, observations, and insights shared by others.

 I decided to start this blog in order to share some of this information with others in a way that I had never had the resources to do before.
 Therefore, many of the topics I’ll be posting about I may have actually written in the past and posted to such groups as the Society for Barefoot Living, of which I am a member, certain Facebook groups, or even in letters to the editors of newspapers.
-I’ve been very active in promoting the benefits of barefooting as well as debunking various myths, and feel a medium like this will be a great step forward in continuing that effort.
+I’ve been very active in promoting the benefits of barefooting as well as debunking various myths, and feel a medium like this is a great step forward in continuing that effort.

 Please feel free to comment and express your thoughts below any post.
 For the time being, I’ll be moderating the comments (I may change that later), so any comment you send may not show up right away until I see it first – but I’ll be checking those often.